Gavin Sheets Preview, Player Props: White Sox vs. Royals

 - Sheets has eight doubles, nine home runs and 23 walks while hitting .206.

-- Sheets has had at least one RBI in 20.4% of his games this year (20 of 98), with more than one RBI seven times (7.1%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Sheets has had an RBI in 20 games this season (20.4%), including seven multi-RBI outings (7.1%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.